ArctosDB/documentation-wiki/_how_to/How_To_Customize_Results.markdown

 # Download

 Use the tool menu to select a download option.
-Users must be logged in order to download files.
+Users must be logged in to download files.

 ![image](https://github.com/ArctosDB/documentation-wiki/assets/11336485/f12af684-d86d-46b7-a03e-1bb4bd780d33)